I'm Looking for Child Counselors Near Me and My Family -- Where Should I Start?

 Children of different ages can deal with mental health challenges.
-The one that most people think of is ADHD, but that doesn't mean that they can't also struggle with a wide number of illnesses and challenges.
-And, children can also be the victim of trauma both big and small.
+Most people think of ADHD, but that doesn't mean that they also struggle with many illnesses and challenges.
+And, children can also be the victim of trauma, both big and small.
 When a child goes through having their parents split up, moving, losing a loved one, or living in poverty, it can be something that they struggle to deal with.

 Just like some adults, children can struggle to understand and process through their emotions.
-And, it's possible for them to deal with negative thinking that impacts their behavior.
+And they can deal with negative thinking that impacts their behavior.

 How A Child Counselor Helps

-When a child is struggling, a child counselor is able to come in and help them where they are.
-If the child has been diagnosed with a mental health disorder, then the counselor can work to help the child understand the symptoms that they're experiencing as well as strategies for coping with it.
+When a child is struggling, a child counselor can come in and help them where they are.
+If the child has been diagnosed with a mental health disorder, the counselor can help them understand the symptoms they're experiencing and coping strategies.

-If the child is in counseling because of a life situation that they've experienced, the counselor is able to help them understand the situation better and how to process through it.
-Overall, a child counselor is able to help a child learn how to handle or overcome a challenge in a healthy way.
-When these issues are left untreated it's more likely that when the child becomes an adult, they will continue to struggle with the same challenges.
+If the child is in counseling because of a life situation they've experienced, the counselor can help them understand the situation better and process it.
+Overall, a child counselor can help a child learn how to handle or overcome a challenge in a healthy way.
+When these issues are left untreated, it's more likely that they will continue to struggle with the same challenges when the child becomes an adult.

 Is There A Difference Between A Child Counselor And One For Adults?

 The answer to this question is both yes and no. Overall, a counselor is going to have the same basic requirements and degrees.
-This includes at least a Bachelor's degree but generally, a counselor will also have either a Master's degree or Doctorate.
-The license requirements of a counselor vary from one state to the next so you'll want to check these requirements for your specific state.
+This includes at least a Bachelor's degree, but a counselor will generally have either a Master's degree or a Doctorate.
+The license requirements vary from one state to the next, so you'll want to check these requirements for your specific state.

-So while the educational requirements might be the same, that doesn't mean it's the only thing that you want to consider.
+So while the educational requirements might be the same, that doesn't mean it's the only thing you want to consider.
 You want to make sure that you're working with a child psychologist that has experience working with children.
 This may not be something that's designated in their credentials listed after their name, but it's something that you need to do your due diligence on checking.
-Just because someone is licensed and educated in therapy, does not mean that they're going to have the right personality or skills to benefit your child the most.
+Just because someone is licensed and educated in therapy does not mean that they will have the right personality or skills to benefit your child the most.